 Media-hyped accounts of police officers or paramedics who are alleged to have been overcome by fentanyl after caring for a patient might be causing responders to worry about their own safety.

-Panelists at a Bound Tree Medical-sponsored discussion at the 2017 EMS World Expo, including a Drug Enforcement Administration chemist and an EMS medical director, shared six strategies to protect first responders during an opioid-related response:
+Panelists at a Bound Tree Medical-sponsored discussion at an EMS World Expo conference, including a Drug Enforcement Administration chemist and an EMS medical director, shared six strategies to protect first responders during an opioid-related response:

 Use dispatch information to assess the risk for fentanyl exposure through inhalation or contamination to skin or clothing.
 Use the scene size-up to make decisions about PPE usage and requesting additional resources.